mscarey/AuthoritySpoke/docs/guides/introduction.rst

 :class:`~authorityspoke.enactments.Enactment`\s, etc.

     >>> print(oracle.holdings[0].inputs[0])
-    the Fact it is false that <the Java API> was an original work
+    the fact it was false that <the Java API> was an original work

     >>> print(oracle.holdings[0].enactments[0])